AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-6a-public-health-service/subchapter-v-health-professions-education/part-d-interdisciplinary-community-based-linkages/sec-294c.md

 For purposes of this subsection:

-(A) The term “graduate medical education program” means a program sponsored by a school of medicine, a school of osteopathic medicine, a hospital, or a public or private institution that—
+(A) The term "graduate medical education program" means a program sponsored by a school of medicine, a school of osteopathic medicine, a hospital, or a public or private institution that—

 (i) offers postgraduate medical training in the specialties and subspecialties of medicine; and

 (ii) has been accredited by the Accreditation Council for Graduate Medical Education or the American Osteopathic Association through its Committee on Postdoctoral Training.

-(B) The term “post-doctoral dental education program” means a program sponsored by a school of dentistry, a hospital, or a public or private institution that—
+(B) The term "post-doctoral dental education program" means a program sponsored by a school of dentistry, a hospital, or a public or private institution that—

 (i) offers post-doctoral training in the specialties of dentistry, advanced education in general dentistry, or a dental general practice residency; and